 For a given momentum vector p any solution in the complex plane is a linear combination of these two plane waves.
 However, you may have noticed that, in contrast to the Schrödinger equation, the Klein-Gorden equation is actually real.
-Since the E and Bfields are real, we restrict ourselves to solutions with a real field $A^{\mu}$ .
+Since the E and Bfields are real, we restrict ourselves to solutions with a real field A^{μ} .

-We could write down the solution to $\Box A^{\mu} = 0$ considering only the real axis, but it is customary (and usually more efficient) to form the real solutions by combining the two complex solutions,
+We could write down the solution to $\Box A^{\mu} = 0$ considering only the real axis, but it is customary (and usually more efficient) to form the real solutions by combining two complex solutions.
+The generic plane wave expansion can then be written as